Material-Blazor/Material.Blazor/README.md

 ## Installation

 Either fork this repo or use the Nuget package linked at the top of this document.
-Once the package is referenced in your project you will need to add one of the two following methods of linking CSS and JS in your html (there are non-minified unbundled files to reference if you prefer, but not for the bundled alternatives).
-Note that if you fork this repo, we compile, bundle and minify SASS/CSS and JS.
-In Visual Studio you will need to install the [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) and [Bundler Minifier](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.BundlerMinifier) extensions.
+Once the package is referenced in your project you will need to add the CSS and JS in your html (there are non-minified unbundled files for BlazorMdc.css & BlazorMds.js to reference if you need them for debugging purposes).
 Reference the `BlazorMdc` namespace with `@using BlazorMdc` to your `_Imports.razor` file.
 There are two optional services in BlazorMdc:
 - If you want to use `PMdcToast` add `services.AddPMdcToast();` to your `ConfigureServices` function for Blazor Server or to the `Main()` function for Blazor WebAssembly, and
 - If you want animated page navigation using `PMdcAnimationdNavigation` add `services.AddPMdcAnimatedNavigationManager();` to `ConfigureServices`.

 **NOTE** - BlazorMdc works with [Material Components v6.0.0](https://github.com/material-components/material-components-web/blob/master/CHANGELOG.md#600-2020-04-22).

-#### Option 1 - Using our bundled CSS and JS
+#### Directions for using our bundled CSS and JS

 We bundle the Material Theme CSS and JS into BlazorMdc for your convenience along with [Material Icons](https://material.io/resources/icons/?style=baseline) which are essential for BlazorMdc.
 You will need to add two items to your index.html/_Host.cshtml file.
 Place this in the the `<head>` tag:
 ```html